regdude/makeup/README.md

 Note: This is the most common way most people contour their nose, based on your nose shape it might not be the best way.
 The straight lines on both sides will make your nose appear longer, check the guide further to learn more about nose sculpting using makeup.

-*TIP:* You can enhance the effect of making nose more narrow by spreading the highlighter from the undereye area up to the sides of the nose to almost meet with contour lines on your nose.
+*TIP:* You can enhance the effect of making nose more narrow by spreading the highlighter from the under-eye area up to the sides of the nose to almost meet with contour lines on your nose.
 This can make your nose appear even narrower.

 The shape of the nose is quite unique to everyone, in general you want to make it look smaller, but there are other characteristics that you might want to downplay or maybe even enhance.
 Consider the following image to follow how to contour your nose based on its shape: